Clean Up Messy Excel Columns With AI: Case, Typos, Spaces, Duplicates

 Do not change a value to fit a pattern unless you are confident.
 Flag instead.

-For 1000+ row jobs: “Once I confirm the sample, give me the exact transformation rules so I can run them via formula, not by re-prompting.”
+For 1000+ row jobs, add: “Once I confirm the sample, give me the exact transformation rules (a Power Query script, a pandas snippet, or formulas) so I can run them deterministically, not by re-prompting.”

 How to check the output is usable

 • Run the same prompt twice on the same sample.
-Outputs should match
+Outputs should match.
+Variation means the rules are underspecified.

 Common mistakes

 • Pasting the whole column without sampling.
-You discover errors after the fact
+You discover errors only after they are everywhere.

-• No “good output” example.
-AI guesses at what you want
+• No “good output” example, so the AI guesses at your intent.

 • Letting AI expand abbreviations.
-“USA” to “United States of America” can break downstream joins
+USAUnited States of America breaks downstream joins.

 FAQ

 • Should I use AI or formulas?
-Formulas for deterministic rules; AI for fuzzy.
-Use both: AI to find the patterns, formulas to scale.
+Formulas (or Power Query) for deterministic rules; AI for fuzzy work.
+Use both: AI to find the patterns, then a generated formula or Power Query script to scale them deterministically.

 Tags: #Workflow #Productivity #Sheets #Spreadsheet